brypo/flex-plugin-cold-transfer-workflow/README.md

 ## Disclaimer
 This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
-Twilio bears no responsibility to support the use or implementation of this software.
+Twilio bears no responsibility to support the use or implementation of this software. ponsibility to support the use or implementation of this software.